DuncanCragg/OnexOS/README-App.md

 You build everything in OnexOS from simple coloured panels - echoing the simplicity and power of Minecraft's blocks.

+This space really owes its creative "mashability" to the way all your family's panels are sewn, pinned, tied and snapped together everywhere by "links", forming a potentially huge shared world to play in.
+Links work somewhat like the Web's URLs in that they form a handle or hook onto anything and everything you see in the world.

+### Nice!
+Anything else?

 You can add text or images to any panel.
 Unlike in Minecraft, text on our panels uses proper rounded fonts and you can paste your photos on them!